thinkbridge-thinkschool/ThinkSchool_Khushi_Jain/README.md

 Both `Controllers/` folders use different mechanisms: `QuotesApi/Controllers/` holds minimal-API route registrations exposed as `Map…Endpoints()` extensions, while `RefactorOrders/Controllers/` is a real `[ApiController]` deriving from `ControllerBase`.

+## Creating a quote

+`POST /api/quotes` writes the quote and a `QuoteCreated` outbox row in one transaction, so the database and the broker cannot disagree about whether a quote exists.
+A background relay publishes each unsent row to a Service Bus topic and marks it sent afterwards — publishing first, so a process that dies between the two republishes rather than loses.
+Two subscriptions consume it, and each keeps its own record of what it has handled, keyed on the subscription and the message id.

+`GET /api/quotes/{id}` is served through HybridCache, in memory and in Redis when one is configured.
+A burst of concurrent readers of one uncached id costs a single database read.

+The broker and Redis are both optional.
+With neither configured the API logs its events and caches in memory alone.

 ## Day wise task